Dushistov/flapigen-rs/book/src/java-android-example.md

 {{#include ../../android-example/src/lib.rs:rust_code}}
 ```

-And the file `src/java_glue.rs.in` contains description for rust_swig how export this API to Java:
+And the file `src/java_glue.rs.in` contains description for flapigen how export this API to Java:

 ```rust,no_run,noplaypen
 // src/java_glue.rs.in